jbebic/pv-inverters-islanding-tests/analysis-code/README.md

-This is a directory that holds the analysis code.
+This directory holds the analysis code.